trussworks/Engineering-Playbook/web/server/go.md

 but the handler will be agnostic to that difference.
 If we reuse the calculator elsewhere, changes will not have to be updated sparsely across the handlers codebase.

+Be careful when defining pointers or values in the service functions.
+Pointers in a closure can create concurrency concerns between handlers or any multi-threaded code within them.
+On the flip side,
+using values could create excessive memory usage if a service function is called repetitively.

 #### Testing Services